Jump to section

 Example: “However you can improve the design and color palette of your slides.
 The ones you used were a bit hard to process and didn’t do justice to your content.”

-- Positive - Finally, round off the feedback with an encouraging comment that reiterates the positive comment you gave at the start.
-Also highlight the positive results that can be expected if the criticism is acted upon.
-This helps to build trust and confidence in the recipient.
+Finally, round off the feedback with an encouraging comment that reiterates the positive statement you made at the start.
+Also, highlight the positive results they can expect if they accept your critique as it helps build trust and confidence.

 The more specific and detailed your feedback is, the more actionable it will be.
-Do not make vague, blanket statements--instead list out objections or behavior changes you want to see in detail.
-This makes it easier for the other person to address and change things.
+Do not make vague, blanket statements.
+Instead, list out objections or behavior changes you want to see in detail.
+This step makes it easier for the other person to address and change things.

 Here is an example of vague vs. specific feedback: